 For a soundbar with Atmos support, check out the LG S80QY.

 The LG SN6Y has a decent number of sound enhancement features.
 There are a few different sound effect options, like LG's AI Sound Pro feature and DTS Virtual:X surround.
 You can independently adjust the treble and bass levels, as well as the sound level of the subwoofer and center channel.
 There are also auto-volume settings you can access in the app on Android.

-The LG SN6Y has the same input options as the older LG SL6Y.
+The LG 3.1 channel 420w soundbar has the same input options as the older LG SL6Y.
 There's an HDMI ARC port to connect to your TV and a full HDMI-IN for your gaming console or Blu-ray player.
 You can also connect to your TV via optical and play music off a USB flash drive.
-It doesn't have a 3.5mm aux port, though, which makes playing music off a turntable or older MP3 player more complicated.
+It doesn't have a 3.5mm AUX port, though, making playing music off a turntable or older MP3 player more complicated.